-Breast cancer is one of the most common types of cancer in women in the U.S. Healthcare providers don't yet know exactly what causes it.
+Breast cancer is one of the most common types of cancer in the U.S. Healthcare providers don't yet know exactly what causes it.
 Once breast cancer forms, cancer cells can spread to other parts of the body (metastasize), making it life-threatening.
 The good news is that breast cancer is often found early, when it's small and before it has spread.

 There are many types of breast cancer.
 These are the most common types:

 Ductal carcinoma.
 This is the most common type.
 It starts in the lining of the milk ducts.
-When breast cancer has not spread outside of the ducts, it's called ductal carcinoma in situ (DCIS) or intraductal carcinoma.
+When breast cancer has not spread outside of the ducts, it's called ductal carcinoma in situ or intraductal carcinoma.
 This is the most common type of noninvasive breast cancer.
 Invasive ductal carcinoma is breast cancer that has spread beyond the walls of the breast ducts.
 It's the most common type of invasive breast cancer.

 Invasive lobular carcinoma.
 This type starts in the milk-producing glands (lobules) and spreads outside the lobules.

 Inflammatory breast cancer.
 This is a rare form of invasive breast cancer.
 Often there is no lump or tumor.
 Instead, this cancer makes the skin of the breast look red and feel warm.
 The breast skin also looks thick and pitted, like an orange peel.
-It tends to be found in younger women and grows and spreads quickly.
+It tends to be found in younger people and grows and spreads quickly.

 Triple negative breast cancer.
 This is a type of breast cancer that doesn’t have estrogen receptors and progesterone receptors.
 It also doesn’t have an excess of the HER2 protein on the cancer cell surfaces.
-This type of breast cancer is most often found in younger women and in African-American women.
+This type of breast cancer is most often found in younger people and in African-American people.
 It tends to grow and spread faster than most other types of breast cancer.
 Because these cancer cells don't have hormone receptors or excess HER2, medicines that target these changes don't work.
 The most common kind is triple-negative invasive ductal carcinoma.